-6.2 Views and assessment of advisory groups regarding corridor development
+6.2 Views and assessment of the Advisory Groups regarding corridor development from the European Coordinator

 In line with Article 52 (6a) of the TEN-T Regulation and Article 11 of the RFC Regulation the Advisory Groups of RFC NS-B were consulted on the infrastructure and investment needs of the Corridor as an input to the work plan of the European Coordinator.
 Basis for the consultation was the project list received from the European Coordinator.
 The consultation was launched on the 11.04.2025 and lasted until 13.05.2025.
 The opinion of the RAG and TAG can be found below.